 Checklist for your Standard Copyright Permissions Letter

 The above letter is one sample of a copyright permissions letter.
-By undertaking an Internet search, you’ll come across a variety of sample permission request letters.
-Review these letters and considering developing your own standard copyright permissions letter that can be used as is or amended as necessary for permissions in your enterprise.
+By undertaking an internet search, you’ll likely discover many different kinds of sample permission request letters.
+Review these letters and use them as inspiration for writing your own standard copyright permissions letter.

-- Title of the source for the material (book, magazine, painting title, website, etc.)
+- Title of the source where the material is published or otherwise found (book, magazine, painting title, website, etc.)

-- Page number(s) of the item (if appropriate)
+- Page number(s) of the material (if appropriate)

 - ISBN (in the case of a book) or ISSN (in the case of a magazine) or URL (if a website)